agliznetsov/sputnik/README.md

 ### Data sources

 Currently sputnik can collect data from http endpoints.
-Spring-boot based applications can be monitored out of the box using default `java` profile.

 JEE containers like Jetty/Tomcat can be monitored using provided `metrics.war`.

+### Data profiles

+Data profile defines what information from a datasource must be archived and represented.
+The following profiles are available out of the box:
+  * `java`: spring-boot based applications and JEE containers
+  * `elasticsearch`: elasticsearch nodes